Top Free Online Resources to Learn Coding

 12-chapter book by Michael Hartl.
 Can purchase ebooks, screencasts from author, and more.
 Or just read it for free online.

-Entirely free, though you have the option to donate.
-Based on interactive tutorials, where you read a lesson and type in code.
+Entirely free, RubyMonk is based on interactive tutorials, where you read a lesson and type in code.
 Lastly, “run” it.
 RubyMonk has one beginner course option, two intermediate, and one advanced.

 Created by Code School, this is a better option for beginners.
 Type into an in-browser prompt window as you go through the exercises.

-Courses on MongoDB.
-Lessons come in video form.
+MongoDB University offers free online courses to teach you how to build and deploy apps on MongoDB.
 There are also quizzes and graded exercises along the way.
 Courses last seven weeks, but you can work through at your own pace.
-As of now, 200,000+ people have already taken courses on MongoDB University.

 This free platform has three different SQL courses: SQL Queries, Operating on Data in SQL, and Creating Tables in SQL.
 On Vertabelo you’ll learn in an interactive code editor, table, and console.

 HackDesign is, “an easy to follow design course for people who do amazing things.”
 There are 50 lessons total, all taught by different instructors.
 Topics include typography, interaction design, front-end design, and more.
-You can get a design lesson delivered to your inbox once a week or you can view all the lessons on their site.
+You can receive a design lesson in your inbox each week.

 Created by Theresa Neil and the team at Balsamiq.
 This is like a UX 101 course — perfect for beginners.
 Three main parts: discovery, strategy, and design.
 As you go through, you are quizzed and shown related resources.